andrew-alarcon17/Breast-Cancer-Logistic-Regression/README.md

 # Breast Cancer Logistic Regression

+## Data Description

+This data set contains information of 285 patients with 33 features describing their diagnosis.

 ## Background

 As someone who is driven in understanding what the chances of a disease having serious effect on a person would be, I wanted to be able to dive into this dataset to understand the probabilities of breast cancer being benign or malignant based on characteristics that will be focused on.